dgmurphy/phoenix_howto/README.md

 * Collect 'dead' sentences from the pipeline (sentences that did not generate any events).
 * Run the dead sentences through the sentence tester in "Null Actor Mode" which will identify the labels for the named entities that are missing from the dictionary (e.g. "Dr. Fauci").
-* Add the labels for Dr. Fauci (e.g. "Anthony Fauci", "Dr. Anthony Fauci" etc.) and any other missing named entities to the Actor/Agent dictionaries using the CAMEO coding scheme.
+* Add the labels and actor code for Dr. Fauci (e.g. "Anthony Fauci", "Dr. Anthony Fauci" etc.) and any other missing named entities to the Actor/Agent dictionaries using the CAMEO coding scheme.
 * Re-run the dead sentence through the tester to make sure the new Actor/Agent code is detected.

 See the documentation here for instructions on how to edit the dictionaries: